 £32,000 Compensation Awarded in Road Accident Claim

-Road Traffic Accident Case Study
+A Road Accident Claim Case Study - Client Situation

 Mrs B, 79, lived in a small village with her husband, who suffered with Chronic Obstructive Pulmonary Disease and early onset dementia, and had no family living locally.
 One day, while on her daily walk to the local shop, she went to cross the road behind a white van that had been parked half on and half off the pavement.